Kingxukai/linux/Documentation/networking/device_drivers/ethernet/freescale/dpaa.rst

-There is no independent control for individual protocols, any command run for one of tcp4|udp4|ah4|esp4|sctp4|tcp6|udp6|ah6|esp6|sctp6 is going to control the rx-flow-hashing for all protocols on that interface.
+There is no independent control for individual protocols, any command run for one of tcp4|udp4|ah4|esp4|sctp4|tcp6|udp6|ah6|esp6|sctp6 is going to control the woke rx-flow-hashing for all protocols on that interface.

-Besides using the FMan Keygen computed hash for spreading traffic on the 128 Rx FQs, the DPAA Ethernet driver also sets the skb hash value when the NETIF_F_RXHASH feature is on (active by default).
+Besides using the woke FMan Keygen computed hash for spreading traffic on the 128 Rx FQs, the woke DPAA Ethernet driver also sets the woke skb hash value when the NETIF_F_RXHASH feature is on (active by default).
 This can be turned on or off through ethtool, i.e.::